 When it comes to disease prevention, be sure to keep children and pets away from pools of stagnant water and areas of the home that have not been sanitized and secured.
 Also, throw away food and beverages that have been in contact with floodwater, smell bad, or look bad.
 Boil drinking water until authorities tell you that it’s okay not to.
 Remember to use insect repellents to avoid vector-borne illnesses and stay away from wild or stray animals.
 It’s vital to you’re your hands or use alcohol-based hand sanitizer to prevent the spread of germs.

 Local and state health departments can access specific resources for more effective disaster recovery through the Federal Emergency Management Agency (FEMA).
 The agency has developed a thorough Community Recovery Management Toolkit that provides guidance, tools, and training for local communities to speed the progress of post-disaster recovery.
 It divides efforts into three steps: organization, recovery planning, and recovery management.
 The first two take place before an event, while the last takes place during and after.

 Natural disasters are brief, large-scale events that disrupt communities and cause death and destruction.
 Unfortunately, the health impacts following can be long-term and debilitating.
-Public health initiatives need to focus not only on the immediate needs but these long-term effects.
+Public health initiatives need to focus not only on the immediate needs but the long-term effects.
 For each of us individually, awareness is the key.
-By understanding the potential risks, you can help you, your family and your community be better prepared and recover quickly.
+By understanding the potential risks, you can help yourself, your family, and your community be better prepared and recover quickly.